MohsenMozaffary/Tensor_Respiration/README.md

 # Tensor_Respiration
-This repository contains the codes for finding respiratory signal through thermal video using tensor decomposition methods.
+This repository contains the codes for estimating respiratory signals through thermal video using tensor decomposition methods. tucker_main.py contains the codes to extract and filter the respiratory signals.
+# Libraries
+-scipy
+-numpy
+-tensorly